UW-Hydro/VIC/README.txt

         though the SAVE_STATE filename wasn't created until open_state_file.
         The output name setting was moved from open_state_file to get_global_param.
 GCT

+Added checks for range/valid month days

+        Files affected:
+        get_global_param.c

+        In previous versions the user could set a non-valid date for STATE files and the model would run without writing to STATE file.
+Code now checks for valid date.

 --------------------------------------------------------------------------------
 ***** Description of changes from VIC 4.0.4 to VIC 4.0.5 *****